 Haddock vs Halibut - Health impact and Nutrition Comparison

-Thanks to its high content of omega 3 fatty acids, halibut has protective effect on cardiovascular system.
-It also prevents heat ailments and atherosclerosis, controls high blood pressure, arteries clotting, inflammation and stroke.
-The relatively high amount of magnesium helps to relax arteries and veins and promotes the flow of blood and transports oxygen to the body.
+Thanks to its high omega-3 fatty acid content, halibut has a protective effect on the cardiovascular system.
+It also prevents heart ailments like atherosclerosis, arteries clotting, inflammation, stroke and controls high blood pressure (1).
 Other health benefits of this fish are:

 - Maintainance of cells

-They contribute to maintaining cells thanks to considerable high levels of vitamin B12.
-Its role for repairing, formatting and maintaining red blood cells is of vital importance.
-It is useful for nervous health as well.
+They contribute to maintaining cells thanks to considerably high levels of vitamin B12.
+Its role in repairing, formatting, and maintaining red blood cells is of vital importance.
+It is beneficial for nervous health as well (2).

 - Reduction of fatigue

-Vitamin B12 also enhances stamina in body and provides relief from weakness and fatigue.
+Vitamin B12 also enhances stamina in the body and relieves weakness and fatigue.

 - Supports digestion

-The functions of digestive system are supported by vitamin B3.
-It also stimulates appetite, nerve function and glowing skin.
-The intake of this vitamin is also useful for lowering cholesterol and prevents atherosclerosis.
+The functions of the digestive system are supported by vitamin B3.
+It also stimulates appetite, nerve function, and healthy skin (3).
+The intake of this vitamin is also useful for lowering cholesterol and preventing atherosclerosis (4).

 - Regeneration of tissues and cells